appcues/appcues-ios-sdk/Sources/AppcuesKit/AppcuesKit.docc/Traits.md

 ## Error Handling

 There may be cases where a trait is unable to perform its intended capability.
 If this happens, it's preferred that a non-essential trait fail silently so that the experience can still be displayed to the user.
-However if a trait implemention is essential, it may throw a ``TraitError`` that will prevent the experience from being displayed and log an error with the Appcues platform.
+However if a trait implementation is essential, it may throw a ``TraitError`` that will prevent the experience from being displayed and log an error with the Appcues platform.

 For example, a ``ContainerCreatingTrait`` that is unable to create a proper container instance may throw a ``TraitError`` with a ``TraitError/description`` explaining the nature of the error.
 The description message will be visible in Appcues Studio.